dariozchl/SimBA---Biometrical-Journal/README.txt

-Authors of this simulation code: Dario Zocholl & Henrike Solveen Corresponding author: Dario Zocholl, dario.zocholl@imbie.uni-bonn.de Last modifications: Aug 19, 2025
+Authors of this simulation code: Dario Zocholl & Henrike Solveen Corresponding author: Dario Zocholl, dario.zocholl@imbie.uni-bonn.de Last modifications: Aug 29, 2025

 All results and figures in the manuscript can be reproduced by running "Master File.R".
-Since the simulations require significant computation time (approx. 4 hours distributed to 15 cores), it is also possible to just load the data or run it with fewer simulations by manually editing the variable 'nsim' in "simulation_setup.R".
+Since the simulations require significant computation time (approx. 14 hours distributed to 15 cores), it is also possible to just load the data or run it with fewer simulations by manually editing the variable 'nsim' in "simulation_setup.R" and "simulation_setup_supplementary_material.R.

 The following files are included:
 File name                         Purpose of the file